 It is considered out of the 3-step scale, but it is one of the highest in spiciness, it is really spicy and it is also considered the word to use to refer to the highest difficulty setting in some games.
 This word could also be used to refer to really harsh criticism or review.

-Do you, Like or Dislike, that is the question?
+Do you like it or do you dislike it, that is the question?

 After everything, how to say that you like or dislike something is one of the most important things to be able to convey in any language.
 In this section, we will list some of the easiest ways to say that you like or dislike something and be able to apply the vocabulary that we have brought up in this article.